The Encyclopedia of Arda - an interactive guide to the world of J.R.R. Tolkien

 Other names

-Arandur, Steward of the King; after the loss of Eärnur in III 2050, the term Steward became synonymous with Ruling Steward
+Arandur, Steward of the High King, Steward of the King; after the loss of Eärnur in III 2050, the term Steward became synonymous with Ruling Steward

 Title of